cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/regularisation.md

 The main difference with respect to other models with multiple signal contributions is the introduction of **Regularization**, which is used to stabilize the unfolding process.

-An example of unfolding in combine with and without regularization,  can be found under [data/tutorials/regularization](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/102x/data/tutorials/regularization).
+An example of unfolding in <span style="font-variant:small-caps;">Combine</span> with and without regularization, can be found under
+[data/tutorials/regularization](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/tree/102x/data/tutorials/regularization).

 Running `python createWs.py [-r]` will create a simple datacard and perform a fit both with and without including regularization.

-The simplest way to introduce regularization in the likelihood based approach, is to apply a penalty term in the likelihood function which depends on the values of the truth bins (so called *Tickonov regularization*):
+The simplest way to introduce regularization in the likelihood based approach, is to apply a penalty term, which depends on the values of the truth bins, in the likelihood function (so-called *Tikhonov regularization*):

 $$
 -2\ln L = -2\ln L + P(\vec{x})
 $$

-where $P$ is a linear operator.
-There are two different approches which are supported to construct $P$.
+Here, $P$ is a linear operator.
+There are two different approaches that are supported to construct $P$.
-If instead you run `python makeModel.py`, you will create a more complex datacard with each the two regularization scheme implemented.
-You will need to uncomment the relevant sections of code to activate SVD or TUnfold type regularization.
+If you run `python makeModel.py`, you will create a more complex datacard with the two regularization schemes implemented.
+You will need to uncomment the relevant sections of code to activate `SVD` or `TUnfold`-type regularization.

 !!! warning
-    Any unfolding method which makes use of regularization must perform studies of the potential bias/coverage properties introduced through the inclusion of regularization, and how strong the associated regularization is.
+    When using any unfolding method with regularization, you must perform studies of the potential bias/coverage properties introduced through the inclusion of regularization, and how strong the associated regularization is.
 Advice on this can be found in the CMS Statistics Committee pages.

 ### Singular Value Decomposition (SVD)